OUALIID/Arduino_Uno/Control_the_flashlight_by_clapping/README.md

     </a>
 </div>

 # <i color="#00979C"> Project Overview <i color="#F9F9F9">
-<p dir="auto">Welcome to the Redmi file!
+Welcome to the Redmi file!
 This project allows you to control a lamp using applause detected by a sound sensor.
-It's an exciting and interactive way to turn the lamp on and off effortlessly.</p>
+It's an exciting and interactive way to turn the lamp on and off effortlessly.

 # <i color="#00979C"> Project Setup <i color="#F9F9F9">
 To implement this project, you'll need the following components: